StevenMDixon/IJScript/Tips.md

 Welcome to the tips section hopefully this will help you write some aweful javascript code.

-To put it lightly this may offend you, and you should be offended.
-Was it not your own curiousity that lead you here.

 JavaScript is a VERY quirky language, and I am going to run through some tips that will let you write some of the worst Javascript.

 ## preword